nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 - $(K_{G},0)$, the grey squirrel population is at their carrying capacity while the red squirrel population is extinct
 - $(\frac{K_{R}-0.8K_{G}}{0.928},\frac{K_{G}-0.09K_{R}}{0.928})$, both populations can coexist.

-Now, we calculate the Jacobian matrix of the system to linearize the equations around each equilibrium point, so that we can determine the behaviour and trajectories of nearby points — and therefore assess the stability of the equilibria.
+Next, we calculate the Jacobian matrix of the system to linearize the equations around each equilibrium point.
+This allows us to determine the behavior and trajectories of nearby points - and therefore assess the stability of the equilibria

 ${N}\mkern -8.2mu\textcolor{red}{{B}}$ The Jacobian matrix formula can be found in the appendix [Notes on stability](#notes-on-stability)